Hubloxd/zen-market/README.md

 <hr/>
 <p><i>I hope you enjoyed exploring the Zen Market mockup shop project and find it useful for learning web development or testing e-commerce features.
 Please let me know if you have any feedback or questions.</i></p>
+<p>This project is designed for educational purposes.
+It aimed to help me develop new skills and knowledge through research and experimentation.
+The project is not intended for commercial use, but rather to supplement and enhance my existing knowledge and skills.</p>